YahyaGamal/Housing_ABM_Simple_UI/README.md

 2. Go to [https://netlogoweb.org/launch](https://netlogoweb.org/launch).
 This will load a random sample NetLogo model that you can ignore for now.

 3. At the top of the page, press on the `Browse...` button as shown below.
-A window will open; navigate in that window to the Directory where you saved the NetLogo file you downloaded in step 1
+A window will open; navigate in that window to the Directory where you saved the NetLogo file you downloaded in step 1, select the NetLogo file and press `open`.

 ![Image](https://github.com/YahyaGamal/Housing_ABM_Simple_UI/blob/main/Images/05.png)